-All certified staff must be at school or on duty between the hours of 7:30 a.m. and 4:00 p.m., Monday through Friday.
+All certified staff must be at school or on duty between the hours of 7:30 a.m. and 4:00 p.m., Monday through Thursday.
 On Fridays and days preceding certain holidays or vacation periods, certified staff are permitted to leave after the students are dismissed.
-Approximately ten Fridays per year are designated for in-service, on those days the certificated staff will be expected to remain until 4:00 Under special circumstances, certified staff may seek permission from their building principal to vary these duty hours.
+Under special circumstances, certified staff may seek permission from their building principal to vary these duty hours.
 In addition, certified staff may be assigned responsibilities at other hours by the principal or superintendent for supervising or directing school activities or affairs or for participation in affairs under the direct sponsorship of the school.

-Each teacher will be in his or her classroom and ready to teach at 8:00 a.m. each day.
+Each teacher will be in the assigned area and ready to teach at 8:00 a.m. each day.
 Classroom teachers will stand at their doors when class is dismissed and must be outside their classroom doors before each class period.
 Classroom teachers must be physically present in their classrooms at all times during class periods and conference periods.

-Personal work may not be done on school time.
+Personal work may not be done regularly during school time.